bdwilson/security-guidance/README.md

-# Device & Account Security Checklist
+# Security Guidance

-AKA: Security for the rest of us.
+## Device & Account Security Checklist
 The goal of this checklist is to help regular people figure out what they need to do in order to secure their digital life. **Regular** people being those who don't live, breathe and fully grasp security concepts but know they need to do more to